gulotmg/fpga-mcu-dac-adc-conversion-pipeline/README.md

 - **8-bit DAC Resolution and ADC Bottleneck**: The DAC was intentionally restricted to 8-bit resolution in an attempt to characterize its specific baseline performance.
 Increasing the DAC's code resolution would hypothetically reduce its quantization noise, potentially shifting the system's bottleneck to the Nucleo's 12-bit SAR ADC, which specifies an ENOB of up to 10.2 bits under specific datasheet conditions.
 However, this assumes that the DAC's Total Harmonic Distortion (THD) and non-linearities remain below the ADC's noise floor.
 Therefore, it would be ideal to develop a separate testbench to evaluate the independent performance of each component, thus validating the assumptions regarding the former statement and the ones that follow.

 - **Frequency-Dependent Performance and Phase Increment**: Under these conditions, the DAC is highly likely to be the primary bottleneck for the system's overall performance.
 As signal degradation becomes more pronounced at higher frequencies, the primary limiting factor in this specific implementation is plausibly the "Phase Increment" logic defined in the VHDL entity.
-There's also an issue to be investigated related to unpredicted noise around the fundamental.
 Also, thanks to the passive RC filter, good improvement can be seen especially at higher frequencies, where the phase increments of the DDS spurious frequencies affect the system more and the reconstruction filter works like it's intended to.
+There was a previous issue related to spectral leakage around the fundamental.
+This has been fixed, since thanks to 32 bits phase accumulator a higher precision in frequency has been achieved. **NEW MEASUREMENTS STILL NEED TO BE TAKEN**.

 - **System-Level vs. Component-Level Characterization**: Without a suitable "golden reference", the individual contributions of the ADC and DAC cannot be independently isolated.
 Therefore, this experiment is closer to characterizing the cascade performance of the entire signal chain rather than the independent performance of each component.
 Nevertheless, it can provide an indicative estimate of the DAC's performance at 8-bit resolution.